NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/simulation.md

 ## Type of Simulation Model

 In `PowerSimulationDynamics` there are two types of models depending on which Solver will be used to execute the Simulation.
-More details are discussed in [Models](models.md) subsection:
+More details are discussed in the [Models Section](models.md):

-- The **ResidualModel** is used when a residual model of the type ``res = f(x) - M\cdot dx`` is constructed.
+- The **ResidualModel** is used when a residual model of the type ``\text{res} = f(x) - M\cdot dx`` is constructed.
 This allows to use pure DAE solvers, such as Sundials IDA.
 - The **MassMatrixModel** is used when a mass matrix model of the type ``M \cdot dx = f(x)`` is constructed.
 This allows to use mass matrix ODE solvers, such as Rodas4 or Rodas5.

 ## System